Just Annoying!: Imaginary Friends

 Andy gets out of going to the school sports by looking after his imaginary friend, Fred.
 He gets out of going because he thinks he is better at everything than everyone else, and wants to give them a fair go.
-But when his mother gets attached to Fred, he invites a mean imaginary friend called Damien, who she unfortunately gets attached to as well.
+But when his mother gets attached to Fred, he invites a mean imaginary friend called Damien, who she gets attached to as well.

 In the Shower with Andy

 Andy wants to see what it feels like to have the shower full of water during the time Mr. and Mrs. Bainbridge are at Andy's house for dinner with his parents.
 With a lot of time on his hands, Andy seals up the door with a silicone gun from his father.
-Unfortunately, he accidentally breaks the hot tap, and ends up nearly drowning in cold water.
+He accidentally breaks the hot tap, and ends up nearly drowning in cold water.
 The only way out is through the fan.
 He reaches up and pulls it, and is on the insulation patches as the water rises up the stall.
 With his rubber duck with him, a fiber in the vent pokes him, causing him to drop the duck due to being startled by the pain.
 He goes after the duck, but realizes quickly that the ceiling there is unsupported.
 The ceiling caves in and he finds himself lying legs spread on the dinner table, nude.